neurodebian/testkraut/doc/source/tags.rst

  3D image, 4D image
    a sub-category of :term:`volumetric image` with a particular number of axes

+ nifti1 format
+   a file in any variant of the NIfTI1 format

  space-separated values
    data in text format where individual numeric values are separated by any white-space character(s)